Cliff Hurst, Ph.D.

-This is my thirdyear at Westminster and I really enjoy teaching here.
+The fall of 2015 marks the beginning of my fourth year here at Westminster.
+I really enjoy teaching here.
 I am part of the management division and teach primarily in the MBA program.
-Mostly, I teach in the Entrepreneurship track.
+I'm also beginning to teach more frequently in the undergraduate curriculum.
+Mostly, I teach in the Entrepreneurship certificate.
 I teach courses including: Entrepreneurship, Business Plan Development, Marketing New Ventures, and Social Entrepreneurship.
-This fall, 2014, I am also teaching my first-ever freshman Learning Community Seminar.
-I am really enjoying these students, too.
+This fall, I look forward to teaching a freshman seminar on leadership for Westminster Scholars.

-For the summer of 2014, I was awarded a Gore Individual Summer Research Grant to continue my study of how we can measure entrepreneurial judgment.
+During the summer of 2015, I was awarded a Gore Individual Summer Research Grant to continue my study of how we can measure entrepreneurial judgment.
 If you know any entrepreneurs who may be interested in participating in this research, please visit my personal web site for details.

 I received my Bachelor of Arts from the University of Virginia and my MA and PhD from Fielding Graduate University .Prior to becoming a full-time faculty member of Westminster College, I operated my own Organizational Development consulting practice for 24 years.
 I have previously taught as an adjunct faculty at the University of San Francisco, UC Berkeley International Certificate program, and at Santa Clara University.
 I also have prior experience in sales and marketing management in the recreational boating industry and served for 5 years as an officer of U.S. Marines.